 How much can I save with car insurance discounts?

-As the chart above shows, safe driver, accident-free driver, student, home-auto bundle and multi-car discounts can garner great savings, while others might save just 2%.
+As the chart above shows, safe driver, accident-free driver, student, home and auto insurance bundle and multi-car discounts are big car insurance discounts, while others might save just 2%.
 Advertised discounts also don't necessarily apply to your entire insurance bill.
 A discount might only apply to your personal medical coverage, which is a relatively small part of your policy.
 It's also possible that when you claim one discount, the insurer may reduce or eliminate others.

-Your savings may also depend on where you live, and not all discounts are offered in all states.
-Take a look below at some examples of average savings for different types of common car insurance discounts in several states for comparison, as well as the national average.
+Your savings may also depend on where you live; not all discounts are offered in all states.
+See below some examples of average savings for different types of common car insurance discounts in several states for comparison, as well as the national average.

 New driver training discount